timsampson/cs50club/README.md

    - the club name if the student is already in a club
    - a styled success message if the resource is provisioned, if the student joins the club.
    - a styled error message if the club chosen is already full.
 5. If there is a successful enrolment, the student will get an email notification.
 When the user logs in the app has access to the email property on the user object.
+The table row with the updated club will also be styled green.

 ### Deployment and Hosting